Hakone Shrine Photos: Best Time, Angles & Tips for the Floating Torii Without Crowds

 Do guided tours help me avoid the photo line?

-Summary: How to Get the Best Hakone Shrine Photos
+Final Verdict: How to Get the Best Hakone Shrine Photos

 Panoramic view of Lake Ashi with the Hakone Shrine red torii gate and Mount Fuji in the background